alexjohnj/geographyas/_posts/coasts/2012-01-01-introduction-to-coasts.md

 ---
-title: An Introduction To Coasts
+title: An Introduction to Coasts
 layout: article
 category: coasts
 ---